 The program is available to students who have been admitted or provisionally admitted to the LL.M. in American Legal Studies, Doctor of Juridical Science (S.J.D.), Two-Year J.D. for Foreign-Trained Lawyers, or J.D. programs at KU Law.

 To learn more, visit the Applied English Center's webpage for the program.

 Tuition & Fees for Two-Year J.D.
 Students

-For the fall and spring semester of the 2020-21 academic year, tuition is $959 per credit hour for newly enrolled international students.
-Tuition and fee information for the 2021-22 academic year will be available soon.
+For the fall and spring semester of the 2021-2022 academic year, tuition is $959 per credit hour for newly enrolled international students.

 All law students pay a required campus fee of $984 per year.
 These fees entitle the student to course instruction, dispensary care for ordinary illnesses and special medical care at nominal rates, the use of the Kansas Union, a copy of the University Daily Kansan and other newspapers, and admission at reduced prices to most campus events, such as concerts, plays, films, lectures and athletic events.

 Total tuition and fees for the 2021-2022 academic year will be $28,894 for first-year international students.